djmcgill/domingler/README.md

 - there's a bunch of FIXMEs

 ### Usage:
-Put executable in the same fold as some .dm files.
+Put executable in the same folder as some .dm files.
 It could be your dominions mods folder, it could be a different one.
 Run it.

 Now you have a `domingler.dm` mod and can 1) edit to change name, description, icon etc and 2) package it with the sprite folders from its constituent mods.